Developer Workflow and Project Management

 the next (minor or major) release happens.
 The

-master branch is reserved for
+main branch is reserved for

 small bug fixes (to be released in patch/service releases) only.

 Once a issue is complete and tested, a Pull Request (PR) should be created